 After your counseling session, your counselor will mail a signed HECM Counseling Certificate copy to a homeowner.

-For more information on our reverse mortgage loan, contact Longbridge Financial today at 855-523-4326.
+For more information on our reverse mortgage loan, contact Longbridge Financial today.